-Such a brave new world… No, scratch that, rather it should be “Such brave people in an uncertain world, dealing with the new normal routines.”
-Let us give ourselves pats on the back, though we know that the pandemic is far from over, still, we are here today.
-Standing tall, despite it all.
+Such a brave new world in times of pandemic.
+No, scratch that, rather it should be “Such brave people in an uncertain world, dealing with the new normal routines.”
+Let us give ourselves pats on the back.
+Though we know that the pandemic is far from over, still, we are here today.
+We are standing tall, despite it all.

-Unfortunately, as the world grieves at such big losses due to the impact of the pandemic, the educational sector is one of the most seriously affected.
+Unfortunately, as the world grieves at such significant losses due to the pandemic’s impact, the educational sector is one of the most seriously affected.
 As of March 28, 2020, the pandemic causes around 1.6 billion children and youth to be out of school.
-At that time, there were 161 affected countries, but at present, there are more than 200 countries ravaged by the pandemic.
+At that time, there were 161 affected countries, but there are more than 200 countries ravaged by the pandemic.

 Today, we are experiencing a global learning crisis.
 It is quite saddening to see our children’s education has been disrupted abruptly.
-The sad reality of this pandemic is the fact that its effects have the potential to worsen even more if we do not act fast.
+This pandemic’s sad reality is that its effects can worsen even more if we do not act fast.

-Due to school closures, losses in learning is undeniable.
+Due to school closures, losses in learning are undeniable.

 But then again, this approach poses a great challenge for students, teachers, and parents as well.

 Rich countries may be prepared entirely going online, but for developing nations or even poorer countries, the situation is critical.
-If no appropriate action is taken, the gap in inequality in education is sure to widen.
+If no appropriate action is taken, the gap in education inequality is sure to widen.

 In reality, not all children have books, laptops/computers, internet connectivity at home, or even supportive parents to help them.
 Lucky are those who have, quite heartbreaking for those who don’t.
 Thus, disproportionately poor children will suffer the most.

-With the plans to reopen schools in the coming months, some children are fortunate enough to be able to continue their education through online learning and still have valuable collaborations with their teachers online Also, this is a time when their parents get to guide them through online learning.
+With the plans to reopen schools in the coming months, some children are fortunate enough to continue their education through online learning.
+They can still have valuable collaborations with their teachers online.
+Also, this is a time when their parents get to guide them through online learning.

 On the other hand, what will become of the percentage of children who may not be reached by online education?
-Loss in learning as a result of the pandemic will hit them the hardest.
+Loss in learning due to the pandemic will hit them the hardest.
 Not having the resources to continue their studies will put them at such a disadvantage.
 In this condition, it will be more difficult for them to recover.
-Therefore, the situation will add up to more educational, economic, and social disadvantages.
+Therefore, the situation will add to more educational, economic, and social disadvantages.

 This is a bleak and depressing image of the impact of the pandemic in the educational sector and the possible future of the generations to come if no appropriate solutions are done.